enkidevs/curriculum/mongodb/mongodb-introduction/create-and-read-documents/create-collection.md

 // { "ok": 1 }
 ```

-> ⚠️ If a collection doesn’t exist when you create/insert a new document, MongoDB will create one for you.
+> ⚠️ If a collection doesn't exist when you create/insert a new document, MongoDB will create one for you.

 To list all collections within a database, you need to use the `show collections` command: